SIOSlab/plandb.sioslab.com/docs/index.rst

 #.
 We calculate the orbital radius, :math:`r`, projected separation, :math:`s`, phase angle, :math:`\beta`, and angular separation, :math:`\alpha` as defined in  :ref:`geometry`.

 #.
-The PlanetOrbits table is defined with the following columns:
+The Orbits table is defined with the following columns:

+    * orbitfit_id (Links the orbit row to the source data from OrbitFits)
     * M: :math:`M` (rad)
     * t: :math:`t` (days after 1/1/2026; NaN when period of time of periastron passage are undefined)
     * r: :math:`r` (AU)